 I have personally tried and tested a host of different things to help myself including diet plans, countless medications, a selection of different supplements, sleeping on a wedge pillow to name a few.

 Only a few things made a difference for actually making me feel better and these same techniques work for most people for curing or at least greatly improving their silent reflux.
+Most of these techniques have been backed by medical studies which is great confirmation that they work.

 Below I will cover the important elements that made the biggest difference for me and other things I also did that helped me.